ssldhl/maharishi/README.md

 Maharishi University Solutions
 ---

-This is the collection of Questions and Solutions of Maharishi University (up to May 2015).
+This is the collection of Questions and Solutions of Maharishi University.